-Rolling out was able to catch up with Dreezy right after her performance in the fashion show to get to know a little bit more about the budding star and here’s what she had to say:
+Rolling out was able to catch up with Dreezy right after her performance in the fashion show to get to know a little bit more about the budding star.

 How did you get your start in the music business?